jensenwid/ea-capstone-2022/README.md

 ### Core Analysis for Site and Project Areas
 1. Select site area (LA Metro area; MGRS = T11SLT) and date
 2. Source pathway to proper Sentinel-2 data .tif files for location & date
-3. Convert .tifs to rasters with cloud-masked bands
+3. Convert .tifs to rasters and test plot rasters to validate data is correct
 4. Run NDMI function to determine moisture index over urban area
 5. Overlay shapefiles for select GI and/or stormwater collection sites -Check that shapefiles and rasters are same CRS; convert if not
 6. Calculate mean NDMI of project areas and compare to non-project areas
 7. Assign daily precipication values for chosen date
-8. Determine applicable streamflow gages for project area and assign daily peak flow value with GAGES II
+8. Determine applicable streamflow gages for poject area and assign daily peak flow value with GAGES II

 ### YoY Time Series Analysis
 1. Perform Core Analysis steps for same site area, project area, seasonal range year-over-year (YoY)